Learning density ratios in causal inference using Bregman-Riesz regression: Methods

 \begin{augmentation_example}[Natural Mediation Effect] Consider the density ratio $\alpha_0^{\text{(NME)}}(x)$ from Example \ref{example:nme}.
 Other proposals for learning $\alpha_0^{\text{(NME)}}(x)$, such as those of \cite{wu_density_2024}, are based on decomposing the density ratio into products of odds functions from probabilistic classifiers.
-Similarly, we exploit the decomposition of the intervention distribution as
+Instead, we decompose the density ratio as